saurabh1403/carbon-app-management/carbon/1.0/dev/imports/readme.txt

 Sqlite:

-1. This is the com[plete source code of sqlite.
+1. This is the complete source code of sqlite.
 Include all .h and .c files except shell.c to get the sqlite functionalities.